Caffarelli-Kohn-Nirenberg inequalities on Besov and Triebel-Lizorkin-type spaces: Introduction

 where $\dot{K}_{q}^{\alpha ,p}$ is the Herz space, see Definition \ref {Herz-spaces} bellow.
 These function spaces play an important role in Harmonic Analysis.
 After they have been introduced in \cite{Herz68}, the theory of these spaces had a remarkable development in part due to its usefulness in applications.
-For instance, they appear in the characterization of multipliers on Hardy spaces \cite{BS85}, in the summability of Fourier transforms \cite{FeichtingerWeisz08}, in the Nemytzkij operators in Lebesgue and Sobolev spaces \cite[Chapter 5]{RuSi96}, and in the Cauchy problem for Navier-Stokes equations \cite{T11}.
-Again \eqref{CKN}\ with $\alpha =\beta =\gamma =0$, can be rewritten as
+For instance, they appear in the characterization of multipliers on Hardy spaces \cite{BS85}, in the semilinear parabolic equations \cite{D22}, in the summability of Fourier transforms \cite{FeichtingerWeisz08}, , and in the Cauchy problem for Navier-Stokes equations \cite{T11}.
+For important and latest results on Herz spaces, we refer the reader to the papers \cite{RS}, \cite{ZYZ} and to the monograph \cite{LYH}.